m10rten/trykit/.github/README.md

 # functions & classes

 - `safetry` - call your function without wrapping it in a try-catch block, and check if it throws;
-- `tryparse` - parse data in a schema, without it erroring.
+- `tryparse` - parse data in a schema, without it erroring;
 - `retry` - retry a function n-times;
-- `tryto` - attempt to evaluate an input and return a fallback value if an error occurs
+- `tryto` - attempt to evaluate an input and return a fallback value if an error occurs;
-- `TryWhen` - a class with static methods for conditional value handling
+- `TryWhen` - a class with static methods for conditional value handling;
+- `merge` - function to merge arrays or objects;

 ## `safetry`